byuccl/spydrnet-tmr/docs/walkthrough/basic_vivado/index.rst

 Basic Vivado to Vivado
 =======================

-This walk through explains how to take a netlist from Vivado and run it through SpyDrNet TMR, then reinsert the triplicated design back into Vivado to generate a bitstream.
+This walkthrough explains how to take a netlist from Vivado and run it through SpyDrNet TMR, then reinsert the triplicated design back into Vivado to generate a bitstream.

 Uploading the Verilog HDL into Vivado
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~